microsoft/poolprovider-for-k8s/README.md

 # k8s-poolprovider

-Kubernetes based pool provider implementation for Azure Pipelines.
+## Introduction

+When using multi-tenant hosted pools there are times the jobs remain in queued state because all the agents are occupied or we still hold the physical resources even when there are very few requests present to be addressed.
+This causes performance issues.
+To address the problems above, we have implemented Kubernetes based poolprovider which provides the elasticity of agent pools.
 It uses Kubernetes cluster as the build infrastructure.

 This repository consists implementation of two major helm charts -
 #### 1. k8s-poolprovidercrd :
-This helm chart installs all the resources required for configuring Kubernetes cluster.
+This helm chart installs all the resources required for configuring Kubernetes poolprovider resources on the Kuberenetes cluster.
 It first installs the controller implemented using Operator-SDK.
-This is required for lifecycle management of external resources deployed in the cluster.
-As soon as user applies the custom resource yaml i.e. azurepipelinespool_cr.yaml; the controller instantiates multiple external resources like webserver deployment, service, buildkit pods etc. The controller handles the reinitialization and reconfiguration at runtime if any changes are observed in the configured instances.
+This is required for lifecycle management of poolprovider resources deployed in the cluster.
+As soon as user applies the custom resource yaml i.e. [azurepipelinespool_cr.yaml](https://github.com/microsoft/k8s-poolprovider/blob/prebansa-readme/helm/k8s-poolprovidercrd/azurepipelinescr/azurepipelinespool_cr.yaml); the controller instantiates multiple external resources like webserver deployment, service, buildkit pods etc. The controller handles the reinitialization and reconfiguration at runtime if any changes are observed in the configured instances.
-  User can make changes to Custom reosurce file i.e. azurepipelinespool_cr.yaml as per his requirement.
-In this file user can add modified controller container image, change the number of buildkit pods instances and add the customised agent container images.
+  User can make changes to Custom resource file i.e. azurepipelinespool_cr.yaml as per requirements.
+In this file user can add modified controller container image, change the number of buildkit pods instances and add the customised agent container images, refer this [CRD](https://github.com/microsoft/k8s-poolprovider/blob/master/helm/k8s-poolprovidercrd/templates/azurepipelinespools_crd.yaml) specification.

 #### 2. k8s-certmanager :
 This helm chart installs different resources required for configuring the load balancer endpoint with https support.
   ##### Approach 1 - User provides the existing certificates and Key
    In this helm chart installs the ingress resource to configure the rules that route traffic to internal webserver already installed as part of previous helm chart.
-Assuming user has alreday created a tls-secret with the existing certificate and key.
+Assuming user has already created a tls-secret with the existing certificate and key.
   ##### Approach 2 - Use Let's Encrypt to create a valid certificate and Key
-   In this helm chart installs the ClusterIsuer and certificate along with ingress resource.
-Other two resources are required for configuring valid certificate created at runtime.
+   In this helm chart installs the ClusterIsuer and Certificate along with ingress resource.

-## Steps to configure the Kubernetes Cluster
+## Steps to configure the poolprovider on Kubernetes cluster

 1. Install k8s-poolprovidercrd helm chart
+   helm install k8s-poolprovidercrd --name-template k8spoolprovidercrd --set "azurepipelines.VSTS_SECRET=$sharedsecretval" --set  "app.namespace=$namespaceval"
+   sharedsecretval - Value must be of atleast 16 characters namespaceval - Namespace where all the poolprovider resources will be deployed
-2. Run kubectl apply azurepipelinespool_cr.yaml
+2. Apply poolprovider custom resource yaml kubectl apply azurepipelinespool_cr.yaml
 3. Run helm install stable/nginx-ingress
+   helm install stable/nginx-ingress --generate-name --namespace $namespaceval
-4. Execute commands to link the ingress service public ip with valid DNS name
+4. Execute commands to link the ingress service public ip with valid DNS name For azure following set of commands are used - kubectl get service -l app=nginx-ingress --namespace=$namespaceval -o=jsonpath='{.items[0].status.loadBalancer.ingress[0].ip}' publicpid=$(az network public-ip list --query "[?ipAddress!=null]|[?contains(ipAddress, '$ingressip')].[id]" --output tsv) az network public-ip update --ids $publicpid --dns-name $dnsname
-5. Fetch the fully qualified domain name
-6. Run helm install cert-manager if you want to use Let's Encrypt else execute kubectl create secret tls tls-secret --key $keypath --cert $certpath -n $namespace
+5. Run helm install cert-manager if you want to use Let's Encrypt else execute kubectl create secret tls tls-secret --key $keypath --cert $certpath -n $namespace keypath - Specify path for key certpath - Specify path for certificate
-7. Install k8s-certmanager helm chart
+6. Install k8s-certmanager helm chart
+   helm install k8s-certmanager --name-template k8spoolprovidercert --set "configvalues.dnsname=$fqdn" --set "letsencryptcert.val=false"  --set "app.namespace=$namespaceval"
+   fqdn - Fully qualified domain name for which the key and certificate are generated

-User can configure Azure Kubernetes Cluster using existing setup script - Before running the script user need to have az login.
+### User can configure Azure Kubernetes Cluster using existing setup script -
+Note - If using AKS cluster user needs to have az login and get-credentails

+Before running the script user need to have az login.
 ##### Approach 1 - User provides the existing certificates and Key
    ./setup.sh -s "sharedsecret" -d "dnsname" -u "useletsencrypt" -k "keypath" -c "certificate path"
 ##### Approach 2 - Use Let's Encrypt to create a valid certificate and Key
    ./setup.sh -s "sharedsecret" -d "dnsname" -u "useletsencrypt"

-Description of option arguments passed in the script
+##### Description of option arguments passed in the script

       -d : (string) dnsname (mandatory) ex: testdomainname -u : (bool - true|false) (mandatory) uses letsencrypt if set to true else pass the exiting certifacte path